Backbase/boat-bay/README.md

 The projectId and artifactId should be that of the project where the specs are coming from.

 ---
-## About the Project
+## About the project

 ### What is Boat Bay

 Boat Bay is a software tool that allows you to create portals for viewing Api Quality and Backwards Compatibility.
-It lints specs using a centralized repository of rules, this rules can be configured per portal making it easy for teams to customize linting for their purposes.
-It also creates reports on the quality, highlighting sections of the spec that contain violations or could be improved, and a diff reoprt showing the changes between your api versions, making it easy for backwards compatibility.
+It lints specs using a centralized repository of rules.
+These rules can be configured per portal, making it easy for teams to customize linting for their purposes.
+It also creates reports on the quality, highlighting sections of the spec that contain violations or could be improved, and a diff report showing the changes between your api versions, helping support backwards compatibility.
 ### Generated code

 The base of this project is generated by [JHipster](#boat-bay-jhipster).